 If the market is closed, the order will be queued for the market open.
-Just like other option orders, these orders will not execute during extended hours.

 A limit order will only be executed if options contracts are available at your specific limit price or better.
 Keep in mind, limit orders aren't guaranteed to execute.
 There has to be a buyer and seller on both sides of the trade.
 If there aren't enough contracts in the market at your limit price, it may not be possible to fill the order.